apache/flink/docs/dev/table/connect.zh.md

   ...
 ) WITH (
   'format.type' = 'json',                   -- required: specify the format type
-  'format.fail-on-missing-field' = 'true'   -- optional: flag whether to fail if a field is missing or not, false by default
+  'format.fail-on-missing-field' = 'true'   -- optional: flag whether to fail if a field is missing or not,

-  'format.fields.0.name' = 'lon',           -- optional: define the schema explicitly using type information.
-  'format.fields.0.data-type' = 'FLOAT',    -- This overrides default behavior that uses table's schema as format schema.
-  'format.fields.1.name' = 'rideTime',
-  'format.fields.1.data-type' = 'TIMESTAMP(3)',
+                                            -- 'false' by default

-  'format.json-schema' =                    -- or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
+  -- deprecated: define the schema explicitly using JSON schema which parses to DECIMAL and TIMESTAMP.
-    '{                                      -- This also overrides the default behavior.
+  'format.json-schema' =
+    '{
       "type": "object",
       "properties": {
         "lon": {